Azure/batch-shipyard/docs/14-batch-shipyard-configuration-jobs.md

           will be automatically passed to the `mpiexec` or `mpirun` (`executable_path`) command in accordance with the specified runtime so that `num_instances` * `processes_per_node` processes spawn.
-If this field is used with `options`, it is the user's responsability to make sure that the `options` are not interferring with the options automatically added by `processes_per_node`.
+If this field is used with `options`, it is the user's responsibility to make sure that the `options` are not interferring with the options automatically added by `processes_per_node`.
         * (optional) `executable_path` is the path to the `mpiexec` or